parakhm95/Italy-Visa-Experience/README.md

 # Italy-Visa-Experience

 This is my visa experience for Long Term D-Type Employment Visa Process along with Declaration of Value.
 I later obtained the EU Blue card once I reached Italy through this visa.
+My nulla osta was for the EU Blue card and in such cases, the long term visa is not very valuable or meaningful.

 # Application process.